learn-co-curriculum/swift-podsConfetti-lab/README.md

 ## Instructions

 ### 1. Add the [SAConfettiView](https://cocoapods.org/pods/SAConfettiView) pod
-1. Navigate to your project folder in Terminal and enter `pod init` (This will create an empty Podfile in your project folder)
+1. Navigate to your project folder in Terminal and enter `pod init`.
+This will create an empty Podfile in your project folder.
 2. Open your Podfile.
 It should look similar to this:
  ```
 # Uncomment this line to define a global platform for your project